 Navigating a Whackadoodle World: A Prologue

 A Whackadoodle discussion in which my student challenges me to teach her about A River Worth Riding: Fourteen Rules for Navigating the River of Life.
+If you have entered this story in the middle, click here for the table of contents.

 “How’s that?”